BEING KNOWN by Murray Hidary

 a portion of our light,

-the truth whittled down
+the truth whittled down,

 The rest we keep

-in the quiet cupboard
+in an unopened cupboard

-waiting for the day
+waiting for the day.

 we know